 As we grow older, maintaining our strength and mobility becomes more important than ever.
-Whether it’s playing with your grandchildren, taking your dog for a walk, or joining friends for outings and activities, muscle health is the foundation of your independence and quality of life.
+Whether it’s playing with your grandchildren, taking your dog for a walk, or joining friends for outings and activities, muscle health for seniors is the foundation of your independence and quality of life.

 Healthy aging isn’t just about living longer — it’s about living better.
 And one of the keys to aging well is keeping your muscles strong.